dektronics/printalyzer-uvdensitometer/enclosure/enclosure.md

 * `jig-cal-strip-measure` - Jig for holding a calibration reference for measurement, when the label markings have not yet been applied

+### Calibration Jigs

+* `jig-cal-t2120-center` - Jig to repeatably position a Stouffer T2120 step wedge for linearity calibration (center position)
+* `jig-cal-t2120-side` - Jig to repeatably position a Stouffer T2120 step wedge for linearity calibration (side position)
+* `jig-cal-t5100-full` - Jig to repeatably position s Stouffer T5100 step wedge for measurement or target calibration (measurement spot at the patch center)
+* `jig-cal-t5100-labeled` - Jig to repeatably position a Stouffer T5100 step wedge for measurement or target calibration (measurement spot shifted to accommodate a 4x1" label)

 ## 2D Models

 Models designed for laser cutting are provided as DXF files.